gnovis/swift/README.md

 Example: ```"name[s], age[n], sex[e], nation\,ality[s]"```

 ### b. scale (attributes)
-string with formulas seperated by: ","
+Attributes for scaling are compound of formulas seperated by: ","
-formula in format: ```new_attr=old_attr[expression]identifier```
+Formula in format: ```new_attr=old_attr[expression]identifier```
-new_attr = name of new attribute witch will be the result of a conversion
+* new_attr = name of new attribute witch will be the result of a conversion
-old_attr = name of attribute, whitch will be use as template for new attribute
+* old_attr = name of attribute, whitch will be use as template for new attribute
-expression:
+* expression:
 string(for enum data)
 regular expression(for string data)
 interval(for numeric data) e.g ```x>=50 or 100<value<150```
-identifier = s - string data, n - numeric data, e - enumeration data
+* identifier = s - string data, n - numeric data, e - enumeration data
-formula in format ```new_attr=old_attr```
-result of scaling will be same value
-it works (and make sance) only for binary values 0 and 1
+Is possible to write formula in format: ```new_attr=old_attr```, in this case result of scaling will be same value, it works (and make sance) only for binary values 0 and 1

 Example: ```"scaled_age=age(x<50)i,
 	     scaled_sex=sex(woman)e,